Do you know most good students are not successful after graduation, while those who are described as poor students tend to be successful in life?

-Good students find it challenging to ask for other people’s opinion because they think to know everything.
+Good students find it challenging to ask for other people’s opinions because they think to know everything.
 That’s why most good students are not successful in life.

 Good students are taught to follow the norm and not to think outside the box.
-However, those poor students at college thinking they aren’t going anywhere, have learned how to soiled themselves with trial and errors through entrepreneurship.
+However, those poor students at college thinking they aren’t going anywhere, have learned how to soil themselves with trial and error through entrepreneurship.

-Most good students already know that they would spend their entire life in the cooperate world, attains more degrees to secure a better job.
+Most good students already know that they would spend their entire life in the cooperative world, and attains more degrees to secure a better job.

 There is a saying: “if you do not change the direction you’re heading, you may wind up where you are going.”

-Don’t forget to ask a lot of questions, and at times, you need to challenge the status quo if it is worth to do so.
+Don’t forget to ask a lot of questions, and at times, you need to challenge the status quo if it is worth doing so.